Vanderhoof/PyDBML/docs/upgrading.md

 ## Getting Tables From Parse Results by Name

-Previously the parser returned the `PyDBMLParseResults` object, now it returnes a `Database` object.
+Previously the parser returned the `PyDBMLParseResults` object, now it returns a `Database` object.
 While they mostly can be operated similarly, now you can't get a table just by name.

 Since v2.4 DBML supports multiple schemas for tables and enums.
 PyDBML 1.0.0 also supports multiple schemas, but this means that there may be tables with the same name in different schemas.
 So now you can't get a table from the parse results just by name, you have to specify the schema too: